 Here is the calculator based on the 3-phase current formula:

-3-Phase Motor Amps Calculation: kW To Amps (2nd Calculator)
+3-Phase Amp Calculator: kW To Amps (2nd Calculator)

 To calculate the amps from kW, you need to input the kW, voltage, and power factor of a 3-phase motor.
 The calculator will dynamically calculate the current (amps) based on your inputs:

-You can use this example to check if you’re correctly using the 3-phase current calculator: Let’s say we have a 200 kW motor on a 480V 3-phase circuit with a 0.8 power factor.
+You can use this example to check if you’re correctly using the 3-phase power calculator for kW to amp conversion: Let’s say we have a 200 kW motor on a 480V 3-phase circuit with a 0.8 power factor.
 Such a motor has a 300.70 amp draw.
 You can insert these numbers into the calculator and see if you get the correct result.

 We use a 3-phase circuit for heavy-duty tasks.
 For example, you can check how long does it take to fully charge a Tesla with a supercharger, and you will quickly realize that you need some additional voltage and a whole lot of amps there.

 All in all, we hope these calculators help you determine the power and current specifications of electric motors.
-If you have any questions, you can use the comments below and we’ll try to help you out.
+If you have any questions about the 3-phase power calculator or the 3-phase amp calculator, you can use the comments below and we’ll try to help you out.